daattali/beautiful-jekyll/_posts/2019-03-03-What-is-Requirements.md

 # Overview of Requirement

 Why Do I Need Requirements?

-• Guides the design of the eventual solution
+- Guides the design of the eventual solution
-• Without correct requirements, you cannot design or build the correct product.
+- Without correct requirements, you cannot design or build the correct product.

-60% of project failures originate with the requirements.
+Do you know 60% of project failures originate with the requirements.

 ## What is Requirement?